 Libertarians loathe political correctness because it puts the brakes on bigotry, restricts racism, reins in sexism

-If libertarianism has a mythic model, it is Deus Invictus, the god unbound, who loathes any tether, shackle or constraint.
+But if the alt-Right has an organising myth, it is Deus Invictus, the god unbound, who loathes any tether, shackle or constraint.
 Invictus was the epithet applied to the supreme deity Jupiter, Übergott, and to Mars, god of war, and to the empire-building Caesar.
 It is associated with the triumph of individualism and totalitarianism, as well as solar monism, a sky-god, singular as the Sun, and unbound from – and hostile to – the pluralities of the land.
 Deus Invictus drove the Italian Futurists’ demand to be free of the ‘yoke’ of the past and loosed from ties to the natural world.